kacper-szewczyk/event-driven-state-management/pages/eda.md

 - Event handlers: Event handlers are the logic units that process events.
 They receive events from the event bus and execute specific actions or trigger additional events based on the received event.

-- Event-driven services: In EDA, services are designed to be decoupled and autonomous.
-They can independently react to events and provide functionalities based on the events they receive.

 ---

 # Benefits of Event-Driven Architecture: